TanishqOCT/library-events-consumer/README.md

 # library-events-consumer
-It is a consumer made to consumer Kafka broker.
+It is a consumer made to consume Kafka broker.